 Enjoy the Vines of Verde Valley

 Located in the nearby red rock countryside, Verde Valley is a wine lover’s paradise.
-Verde, which means green, is a great way to describe this region because it provides a lush oasis in the desert with nearly 80% of it designated as a National Forest.
+Verde, which means green in Spanish, is a great way to describe this lush oasis in the desert, with nearly 80% of it designated as a National Forest.
 The valley is home to the Verde River, the state’s only federally designated “Wild and Scenic River.”
 Verde Valley also consists of five vineyards and six tasting rooms, offering wine lovers the perfect excuse to sip and stroll on repeat.

 Take a Jeep Tour

-If it’s accessible to humans by car in Sedona, chances are you can probably take a tour of it in a Jeep Tour.
-Visitors to Sedona can expect to experience wineries, the Canyon, and countless other local draws from the vantage point of a local Jeep experience, with some lasting for an hour and others taking much longer.
-Don’t want to do the tour thing?
-Cool.
+If it’s accessible by car in Sedona, chances are you can probably take a tour of it in a Jeep Tour.
+Visitors to Sedona can expect to experience wineries, the Grand Canyon, and countless other local draws, with some lasting for an hour and others taking much longer.
+Don’t want to do the whole guided tour thing?
+No problemo.
 You can also rent a Jeep and make your very own DIY tour.

 Where to Stay in Sedona